redplanetlabs/specter/README.md

 [[1 :a :b] (1 2 :a :b) [:c :a :b]]
 ```

-`END` is a wrapper around `srange-dynamic`, which takes in functions that return the start index and end index given the structure. `END` selects the empty subsequence immediately after the last element.

-`walker` is another useful selector that walks the data structure until a predicate is matched.
-Here's how to get all the numbers out of a map:
+Here's how to get all the numbers out of a map, no matter how they're nested:

 ```clojure
 user> (select (walker number?)